 ID Threat T.NETWORK_ATTACK An attacker is positioned on a communications channel or elsewhere on the network infrastructure.
-Attackers may engage in communications with the application software or alter communications between the application software and other endpoints in order to compromise it.
+Attackers may engage in communications with applications and services running on or part of the OS with the intent of compromise.
+Engagement may consist of altering existing legitimate communications.
 T.NETWORK_EAVESDROP An attacker is positioned on a communications channel or elsewhere on the network infrastructure.
-Attackers may monitor and gain access to data exchanged between the application and other endpoints.
-T.LOCAL_ATTACK An attacker can act through unprivileged software on the same computing platform on which the application executes.
-Attackers may provide maliciously formatted input to the application in the form of files or other local communications.
-T.PHYSICAL_ACCESS An attacker may try to access sensitive data at rest.
+Attackers may monitor and gain access to data exchanged between applications and services that are running on or part of the OS.

+T.LOCAL_ATTACK An attacker may compromise applications running on the OS.
+The compromised application may provide maliciously formatted input to the OS through a variety of channels including unprivileged system calls and messaging via the file system.
+T.LIMITED_PHYSICAL_ACCESS An attacker may attempt to access data on the OS while having a limited amount of time with the physical device.